fed135/ipc-light/README.md

 Unfortunatly, it is only available on Mac and Linux.

-The goal behind this implementation design is to further mimick the node classic setup pattern.
+The goal behind this implementation design is to further mimick the node classic server setup pattern.
 It's designed to be simple.
 Very, very simple.

+COMPATIBLE WITH ALL VERSIONS OF NODE.

 ## Installation